Skydiving Terminology 101: The Gear

 Pilot Chute – A tiny parachute attached to the main parachute.
 A skydiver “pitches” their pilot chute when they are ready to deploy their main parachute.
 The pilot chute catches the air, and the drag pulls the closing pin out of the closing loop, releasing the main parachute from the rig/container.

 Drogue – Another tiny parachute!
-This one is used by tandems to help slow them down in freefall (two people fall faster than one!).
+This one is used by tandems to help stabilize them and slow them down in freefall (two people fall faster than one!).

 Main / Canopy – The Canopy is the largest parachute in your rig.
 In skydiving lingo, it’s the main, for “main parachute”.
 Just like cars, mains come in different varieties for different purposes.
 The tiny fast ones are like sports cars, and should only be flown by experienced pilots.
 Tandem mains are gigantic and docile, designed to get you back to the ground safely and securely.